Askedio/laravel-ratchet/README.md

 ~~~

 # Command Line
-To use the default values from the configuration simple run the command as follows:
+To use the default values from the configuration run the command as follows:
 ~~~
 php artisan ratchet:serve
 ~~~